Swansea Senior Football League: History

 The first football league in the Swansea area was the Swansea Association League, played as early as 1897.

 The current league was formed in 1901 as the Swansea Junior League, and launched a Senior League in 1903–04, followed in 1904–05 by a name change to the Swansea & District League.
+In the 1910–11 season the league had 75 clubs, only two fewer than the Glamorgan Football League.
 The league was suspended during World War I. During the 1921–22 and 1922–23 seasons, the league expanded to include a Gower Division and a Neath Division.

 At the outbreak of World War II in September 1939 all local leagues in Swansea suspended football, but in October both the Swansea & District League and a second league, the Swansea Gwalia League approved a merger for the duration of the war years as the Swansea Gwalia Combination with the league operating two senior divisions.
 In May 1946 the leagues agreed a permanent merger, with the league to be known as the Swansea District Gwalia League.
 In 1947–48, the league changed its name to the current league title of the Swansea Senior Association Football League.

-Member clubs for 2025–26 season
+Member clubs for 2026–27 season

-The following clubs are competing in the Swansea Senior Football League during the 2025–26 season.
+The following clubs are competing in the Swansea Senior Football League during the 2026–27 season.